videntity/python-omhe/README.rst

 Open Mobile Health Exchange (OMHE) Parser & Tools for Python
 ============================================================
-(c) 2011 - Alan Viars (Videntity) -All Rights Reserved.
+Copyright 2011 - Alan Viars (Videntity) -All Rights Reserved.

 Release 0.6.0

 LICENSE: This code is open source and available under a dual license model; Apache2 license or a commercial license.
 Please read LICENSE.txt for more information.
 If you need a commercial license or support please email us at:

         sales [at] videntity [dot] com

-Author: Alan Viars (Videntity)
 Table of Contents:
 ==================
 .. toctree::